Experience-Monks/nyg-jam3/templates/README.md

 ## Deployment

-The project has integrated a CI that is tracks the deployment branches, below are the tracked branches.
+The project has integrated a CI that tracks the deployment branches, below are the tracked branches.

 #### Development environment

-Merge to the `develop` branch will trigger a deploy to the develop environment.
+Merging in to the `develop` branch will trigger a deploy to the Development environment.

 Review the link in: #environments

 #### Staging environment

-Merge to the `staging` branch will trigger a deploy to the Staging/QA environment.
+Merging in to the `staging` branch will trigger a deploy to the Staging/QA environment.

 Review the link in: #environments

 #### Production environment

-Merge to the `master` branch will trigger a deploy to the master environment.
+Merging in to the `master` branch will trigger a deploy to the Production environment.

 Review the link in: #environments

 ## Accounts

-To be full engaged to this project you will need access below accounts, please feel free to ask for them to the _Lead Developer_, _Producer_ or _Technical Director_
+To be fully engaged in this project you will need access to the accounts and information below, please feel free to ask for access from the _Lead
+Developer_, _Producer_ or _Technical Director_

 * Google Tag Manager
-* Google Analytic
+* Google Analytics
 * Dev Password
 * Staging Password
 * Release Password